 Find them yourself………………….

 Petrochemicals include ethylene, propylene, butadiene, benzene, toluene, xylene, and naphthalene.
-Which are used as raw material in manufacturing of various products.
-Plastics , soaps. detergents, drugs, fertilizers, pesticides rubbers, paints, epoxies etc are all petrochemicals.
+Which are used as raw materials in the manufacturing of various products.
+Plastics, soaps. detergents, drugs, fertilizers, pesticides rubbers, paints, epoxies, etc are all petrochemicals.

 Petrochemicals are made or recovered from the entire range of petroleum fractions, but the bulk of petrochemical products are formed from the lighter (C1-C4) hydrocarbon gases as raw materials.
 The Chemical Fire of Petrochemicals very dangerous one.